 Beginning with the event known as the Fall of the Bastille and officially ending with the death of Robespierre in the guillotine, the French Revolution actually extended until 1789 and influenced the political ideologies and ideals of the modern world.

-The French Revolution was full of eccentric characters that helped to give a deep personality to the event, to mention a few, Marie Antoinette, Robespierre, and Napoleon.
+The French Revolution was full of eccentric characters that helped to give a deep personality to the event, to mention a few, Marie Antoinette, Robespierre, and Danton.

-For some, it may seem just like another uprising, but it was much more than that, and to understand this super important historical event, nothing better than reading these best books on the French Revolution.
+For some, it may seem just like another uprising, but it was much more than that, and to understand this super important historical event, nothing better than reading these best books on the French Revolution to understand this chaotic period of time.

 This New York Times bestselling covers both, the years leading up to the French Revolution and the first period of it, giving a great insight into the people and events of the time, and helping to understand the Old Regime’s dynamics, offering a different view of the monarchy, and showing the violence adopted during the Revolution.